 It is usually advised that strategy consultants (or generalists) move out early if they don’t intend to stick to management consulting for years down the line.
 As senior generalists move to higher roles, they get higher salaries and fancier job titles because they understand the company’s structure.

 But this is irrelevant for jobs in industry or other fields.
 Hence, when moving out, senior generalists often find themselves in lower positions with significantly lower salaries, even though they’re appreciated within McKinsey and are technically very senior people.

 For exit opportunities, Implementation and Strategy consultants usually enjoy similar options.
 Consultants work on projects spanning all kinds of functions and industries, giving them the transferable skills suitable for many industries and roles.

-Industry prestige, experience, and strong network also means that it’s easier for consultants to directly enter many C-level roles.
+Industry prestige, experience, and a strong network also mean that it’s easier for consultants to directly enter many C-level roles.
 This is especially true for McKinsey alumni, who went on to run the biggest companies in the world.
 That said, the most common consulting exit routes are:

 - Finance and Banking